 - Create a journaling habit.
 Oftentimes, the inability to fall asleep arises from an overactive mind.
 Sometimes, just the act of writing down the thoughts that are on our minds, allows us to let go, de-stress, and rest.
 Try one of these methods right before you go to bed:

 - Brain dump – Simply write down every thought that comes into your head.
-Put all of your worries, fears, and events of the day on paper, without judgement.
+Put all of your worries, fears, and events of the day on paper, without judgment.
 Then, close the notebook and let those thoughts go.

 - Make a to-do list – Write down all of the tasks in your head that you need to get done, and assign them each a day that you will tackle them.
 You’ll rest better knowing that you have a plan and don’t have to keep the list in your brain.
 I credit my daily to-do list with my ability to fall asleep with ease most nights.